sergiocollado/potpourri/Notes_on_Linux/notes_on_linux_inner_workings.md

 ```

+Note: the tinyoconfig, think is related to: http://www.tinycorelinux.net/

 Once this step is complete, it is time to compile the kernel.
 Using the '-j' option helps the compiles go faster.
 The '-j' option specifies the number of jobs (make commands) to run simultaneously: